hexcatprime/hexcatprime.github.io/index.md

 # Project: Polestar

-**Chart a course and embark across the perilous ocean of Lodestar!** Augment your body and your ship with salvaged tech; become the most ruthless Vessel to ever live.
+**Chart a course and embark across the perilous ocean of Polestar!** Augment your body and your ship with salvaged tech; become the most ruthless Vessel to ever live.
 Take big risks, earn big rewards.
 Amass hordes of wealth and bankroll a naval empire.

-The Project codenamed "Lodestar" is a video game/research space I'm using to teach myself:
+The Project codenamed "Polestar" is a video game/research space I'm using to teach myself:
 1. Game development
 2. The Godot game engine
 3. Rust by way of [godot-rust][rust]